MartinPacker/md2pptx/docs/user-guide.md

 Will cause text marked like so `**I am bold**` to be rendered in the presentation's smartmaster's "Accent 1" colour.

+You can use either theme colours or RGB values, as described in [Specifying Colours](#specifying-colours).

 #### Specifying Bold And Italic Text Effects With `BoldBold` And `ItalicItalic`
 <a id="specifying-bold-and-italic-text-effects-with-boldbold-and-italicitalic"></a>